raganwald/raganwald.github.com/_posts/2017-04-10-foldl-foldr.md

 ---
-title: "foldl, foldr, and associative order"
+title: "A quick look at reduce, foldl, foldr, and associative order"
 layout: default
 tags: [allonge]
 ---